 {319}

 grace.
-For have they stumbled that they should fall?| By no means!
-It is but a means of introducing the Gentiles as such into the enjoyment of the promises, and thus, as he says, to excite them to jealousy (to excite, note, those who are, says he, of my flesh); for that rejection has placed God in relationship with the world, and caused the wild olive, the Gentile, to be grafted into the heritage of promise into the midst of the branches which by nature were of the good olive&#8212;speaking here evidently of the administration of the promises here below, for they were by nature children of wrath even as others.
+For have they stumbled that they should fall?¦ By no means!
+It is but a means of introducing the Gentiles as such into the enjoyment of the promises, and thus, as he says, to excite them to jealousy (to excite, note, those who are, says he, of my flesh); for that rejection has placed God in relationship with the world, and caused the wild olive, the Gentile, to be grafted into the heritage of promise into the midst of the branches which by nature were of the good olive -- speaking here evidently of the administration of the promises here below, for they were by nature children of wrath even as others.
 He calls even the unbelievers branches according to nature; but these having been cut off on account of their unbelief, there had been grafted in the midst of the Jewish believers (these also inheriting the promises equally according to the election of grace) some new branches taken out of the wild olive in order that they might also enjoy the promises; but let them take heed, even these branches, to recognise the grace which grafted them in.
 Otherwise, according to the same perfect administration of the promises here below, God could cast them off in like manner.
 And on the other hand, the Jews abandoning their unbelief would be grafted in again.
 The Gentile had reason to fear; he stands by faith; if faith fails, certainly he is no better than a Jew.
 The apostle not only shews what is to be feared (which is addressed to the conscience, and consequently, in that sense, in order that it may be applied individually); but after that he comes to something positive.

 Such, then, is the thought of God.
 Israel is blinded for the moment in part, until the fulness of the Gentiles be come in, and then Israel as a whole, as a nation, shall be saved.
 God will not repent of His gifts and calling.
-Enemies for the Gentiles&#8217; sake as to the gospel, they are yet beloved for the fathers&#8217; sakes.
-One can see the characteristic manner in which the Gentile is taken up, for he is called the wild olive: &#8220;Thou being a wild olive.&#8221; Also he, the Gentile, is placed upon the root, not upon the trunk, nor upon the branches.
+Enemies for the Gentiles¬ sake as to the gospel, they are yet beloved for the fathers¬ sakes.
+One can see the characteristic manner in which the Gentile is taken up, for he is called the wild olive: "Thou being a wild olive".
+Also he, the Gentile, is placed upon the root, not upon the trunk, nor upon the branches.
 He became neither a Jew, nor of Israel.
 And the reason, as it seems to me, that he says, Thou, O Gentile, in the singular, is because the question was, as to the Gentile, one of principle.
 As to the Jew, it was an accomplished fact that the branches

-| Here, again, it is evident that the question is not concerning individuals as to salvation, but the administration of the promises, for as many as remained in unbelief had stumbled that they should fall.
+¦Here, again, it is evident that the question is not concerning individuals as to salvation, but the administration of the promises, for as many as remained in unbelief had stumbled that they should fall.

 {320}